v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 1. Switch to **LON-CL1** in your VM environment.

 2. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd** from the prior lab that used LON-CL1.
-You must then sign into Microsoft 365 as the MOD Administrator, who will later assign Holly the Organization Management role. <br/>
+If a Microsoft Teams window appers, close it now. <br/>

-	To sign in to Microsoft 365 as the MOD Administrator, begin by selecting the **Edge** browser icon on the taskbar.
+	 You must sign into Microsoft 365 as the MOD Administrator, who will later assign Holly the Organization Management role.To sign in to Microsoft 365 as the MOD Administrator, begin by selecting the **Edge** browser icon on the taskbar.
 In your **Edge** browser, navigate to the **Office 365 home** page by entering **https://portal.office.com**, sign-in as the MOD Administrator account (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter the tenant admin password provided by the lab hosting provider. <br/>

 	In the **Office 365 Home** page, navigate to the **Microsoft 365 admin center**.